 FIT offers a fully integrated value chain for the production of your patient-specific titanium implants.
-From data service to additive manufacturing to professional post-processing, we are your one-stop shop for patient care in accordance with EN ISO 13485.
+From data service to additive manufacturing to professional post-processing, we are your one-stop shop for patient care fulfilling all individual requirements.
 So, do not take any risks, rely on an experienced specialist when it comes to the additive manufacturing of titanium implants.

 |Scope of services:||Data adaptation for manufacturing

 Additive manufacturing and post-processing of the PSI kits (consisting of the additively manufactured implant and the 3D-printed trial implant or, if required, a patient-specific drill and cutting guide)

 |Part dimensions:||from 30 x 30 x 50 mm to 50 x 50 x 70 mm|

 |Part weight:||from 90 g to 360 g|

 |Material:||Titanium Grade 5 (Ti6Al4V ISO 5832-3 / ASTM F1472)|

 |Wall thickness:||> 0.7 mm|